CDCgov/ocio-wsl/README.md

 2. Import a tar file and wait a bit.
    `wsl --import <distroName> <virtual hard disk> <tar file>`

-3. Once the distro has been imported, DNS resolution does not yet work!
-Download this [fix-dns.ps1 powershell script](./scripts/fix-dns.ps1) and run it by running `powershell -executionpolicy bypass -File fix-dns.ps1 <distro_name>`.

-4. Set it as the default distro:
+3. Set it as the default distro:
    `wsl --set-default <distroName>`

-5. Once imported, run the distro:
+4. Once imported, run the distro.
+This first time, you will be logged in as root while the run-once script runs:
    `wsl` or `wsl -d <distroName>`

+5. Logout and wait for 1 minute (or else reboot) to ensure the run-once changes take effect before logging in again.
+You should now be logged in as your non-root user and DNS should be working.

 Example: